W.G. Pringle IV

 Sketching

-I love the immediacy of sketching, not relying on anything digital, this is truly freeing and can allow ideas to flow fast.
-Sketching can often involve quite a bit of iterations, again because your not held back by a digital platform.
-The eraser or a new sheet of paper can be a powerful friend in these situations.
+I love the immediacy of sketching; not relying on anything digital is truly freeing and allows ideas to flow quickly.
+Sketching often involves numerous iterations, again because you're not held back by a digital platform.
+In these situations, the eraser or a new sheet of paper can be a powerful ally.

-These are only a few sketches for demonstration purposes however it is not unusual to do 2, 3, 4, 5x as many.
+These are just a few sketches for demonstration purposes; however, it's not unusual to create two, three, four, or even five times as many.

 Wireframes

-We distilled several options down to the 2D, architectural type, representations of the design.
-I found the main benefit here is allowing the stakeholders to focus on the content and flow.
-There are no color distractions to get people off topic.
-After reviewing these it was easy to determine the next step we wanted to take and validate.
+We refined several options into 2D, architectural-style representations of the design.
+I found that the main advantage here is allowing stakeholders to focus on the content and flow.
+Without color distractions, there are fewer elements to divert people off topic.
+After reviewing these, it was easy to determine the next step we wanted to pursue and validate.

-Wireframes serve a vital purpose, the focus from stakeholder and feedback you receive is often extremely helpful.
+Wireframes serve a vital purpose; the focused attention and feedback you receive from stakeholders during this phase are often extremely helpful.

 Design

-The mockups I created were done in Figma which allowed me to use the official Capital One design library known as 'Gravity' for basic elements and responsive grids.
-It was also necessary for us to establish our own separate design library for our product which has UI elements specific to our product.
-We wanted the product to align with it's siblings yet be distinctive in certain visual treatments and micro interactions.
+I created the mockups in Figma, which enabled me to utilize the official Capital One design library called 'Gravity' for basic elements and responsive grids.
+We also needed to develop our own separate design library for our product, incorporating UI elements specific to it.
+We wanted the product to align with its siblings yet be distinctive in certain visual treatments and micro-interactions.

-Using what we learned in the research phase we updated existing and added additional copy to tell the user clearly and directly what Spring has to offer.
-The call to action, inline with the new copy, had a clear label letting the user know what the next step is.
+Applying insights from the research phase, we updated existing content and added new copy to communicate clearly and directly what Spring offers to users.
+The call to action, aligned with the new copy, featured a clear label informing the user of the next step.

-Aligning to the corporate design system allowed us to leverage the trust that has already been built there by the corporate brand.
+By aligning with the corporate design system, we were able to leverage the trust already established by the corporate brand.

-High fidelity mockups are reviewed and critiqued by the product experience group yielding additional insights and ideas.
+High-fidelity mockups are reviewed and critiqued by the product experience group, leading to additional insights and ideas.

 Conclusion

-Test, test, then test some more.
-While we were able to make significant improvements to the bounce rate iterating and A/B testing continues.
-As a designer once I start working on a problem it is hard to let go and for this project I will continue discovering and testing.
-It's my belief that data driven design is highly effective and addictive which is the stage we are now in.
+Test, test, and then test some more.
+While we have made significant improvements to the bounce rate, iteration and A/B testing continue.
+As a designer, once I start working on a problem, it's hard to let go.
+For this project, I will keep discovering and testing.
+I believe that data-driven design is highly effective and addictive, which is the stage we are currently in.

 This interaction shows the user going from the homepage to the merchant offer.